How to Apply for a Building Permit in France

 • image showing the land and property from a distance in the landscape.

-Although you are not required by law to appoint an architect, we would recommend you speak to your agent and consider hiring a local architect.
-They can help with the plans and preparing your application and will typically offer a fixed price to help prepare and submit it.
+Although you are not required by law to appoint an architect, we recommend consulting with your agent and considering hiring a local architect.
+They can assist with planning and preparing your application and typically offer a fixed price to cover the preparation and submission process.

 Submitting your Request

-Within 15 days, your planning request will be published at the town hall where it will remain for the duration of the investigation, approx. two months.
-If you have not received anything within this period, then you’ll be pleased to know that you have a permit in principle for your project (but a certificate indicating the date of obtaining this permit will be issued to you on request).
-It’s highly likely that the town hall will write to you to confirm their favorable decision.
+Within 15 days, your planning request will be published at the town hall, where it will remain for approximately the duration of the investigation. two months.
+If you have not received anything within this period, you’ll be pleased to know that you have a permit in principle for your project (a certificate indicating the date of obtaining this permit will be issued to you on request).
+It’s highly likely that the town hall will write to you to confirm their favourable decision.

 In the month following the submission of your file, the town hall/mairie can also send you a letter: